pankaj142/ArticleWebsite/README.md

-# Webloggies
+# Webbloggies

-Write your Article/Blog on this website.
+Write your Blog on here.

 # Functionalities

 - Its Blog website.
 - User can resister and can write their blogs/articles.
-- User can edit and delete his/her articles
+- User can edit and delete his articles
 - Anyone can visite and read all articles without logging in.

 # Technologies